jonnor/ESC-CNN-microcontroller/report/report.md

 Mini-batch Gradient Decent.
 Update parameters every $B$ samples Batch size hyperparameter

+1. Sample a batch of data
+2. Forward propagate the to compute output probabilities, calculate loss
+3. Backpropagate the errors to compute error gradients in entire network
+4. Update each weight by moving a small amount against the gradient

 Epoch.
 One pass through entire training set

 Update rule.